English

 Departmental approach to the curriculum

-Our curriculum at KS3 is fresh and creative, with students studying the literary canon, oral poetry and classical works of literature, alongside new, contemporary fiction.
-Students are encouraged to understand the shaping of literature over time and to explore the influence this can have on their own writing.
-At KS3, we focus on embedding the key skills of evaluation and writing for different purposes.
-Students draw comparisons, consider the relationships between texts and cultural links, build their vocabulary and write for different purposes.
+At KS3, we focus on embedding the key skills of analysis, evaluation and writing for different purposes.
+Students draw comparisons, consider the relationships between texts and cultural links, build vocabulary and write for a variety of purposes.

 Year 7